 Flood insurance data on active policies and past claims in a valuable source of information on flood hazards.
-Flood insurance is available in communities that participate in the National Flood Insurance Program

-(NFIP) and is required as a condition for federal aid or for a mortgage or loan that is federally insured for a building located in a FEMA flood zone.
+Flood insurance is available in communities that participate in the National Flood Insurance Program (NFIP) and is required as a condition for federal aid or for a mortgage or loan that is federally insured for a building located in a FEMA flood zone.
 The City of Bryan has been a Regular participant in the NFIP since May 1981 and has participated in the Community Rating System (CRS) since 2019.
 Bryan is currently a Class 8 community.
-Table 4.21 through Table 4.24 reflect NFIP policy and claims data for the City categorized by structure type, flood zone, Pre-FIRM and Post-FIRM.
+Table 4.20 through Table 4.23 reflect NFIP policy and claims data for the City categorized by structure type, flood zone, Pre-FIRM and Post-FIRM.
 It should be noted that there are 157 policies in force in AE Zones and 7 in A Zones, but there are 654 buildings in AE zones and 38 in A Zones.
 This means only 24% of properties in AE Zones and 18% in A Zones are covered by flood insurance.
+See Appendix D for more information on flood insurance coverage.